guregu/trealla/README.md

 For more info on Trealla, check out the parent repository.

 We endeavor to keep this fork as close as possible to the upstream and contribute all stable changes upstream.
-Ideally, when WASM support is better stablized, this fork won't need to exist.
+Ideally, when Wasm support is better stablized, this fork won't need to exist.

 ## Download

 You can find binaries on [the Releases page](https://github.com/guregu/trealla/releases).

 ## Binaries on WAPM
-~~You can grab WASM binary builds from [guregu/trealla on WAPM](https://wapm.io/guregu/trealla).~~ ~~These builds are uploaded automatically for each release.~~
+~~You can grab Wasm binary builds from [guregu/trealla on WAPM](https://wapm.io/guregu/trealla).~~ ~~These builds are uploaded automatically for each release.~~

 **Note**: currently WAPM builds are [temporarily disabled](https://github.com/guregu/trealla/issues/11).